 We have some pretty exciting projects and events coming up like the ABIA awards and releasing our new Christmas range.
 Stay tuned for the launch!

 Social media updated from Emma - We have hit 30k likes on Facebook and will be announcing an exciting competition soon which you will want to be a part of.

 After meeting the PR guru herself, Roxy Jacenko, this month at the Ministry of Talent seminar, we have been inspired busy little bees.
 So this week, we're taking you behind the scenes to show you what we have been doing while y'all were sleeping.

 Our week starts off with some wild bareback riding along the beach - kidding!
 We do however hit the ground running each week; and this week was no exception.

 Here are our top 4 moments from the week that was:

 Our show room is up and running!
-Did I hear an -OH YEAHH- All our products for display for you to
+Did I hear an -OH YEAHH- All our products for display for you to touch and